farm-ng/amiga-dev-kit/docs/dashboard/README.md

 10. With the dashboard connected to your PC, double click the reset button on the USB / debug breakout.
 11. This should remount the dashboard under the name `AMIGA` and resemble the example below.
+12. The timing of the double click can be a little tricky, so if it mounts as `CIRCUITPY`, just try again until it mounts as `AMIGA`.
-12. Drag and drop the newly downloaded UF2 file onto the mounted drive.
+13. Drag and drop the newly downloaded UF2 file onto the mounted drive.
-13. This will immediately cause the bootloader firmware to update, and the dashboard will reboot as `CIRCUITPY` once complete.
+14. This will immediately cause the bootloader firmware to update, and the dashboard will automatically reboot as `CIRCUITPY` once complete.
-14. Your farm-ng firmware should remain untouched, so order is not important if you are updating both types of firmware.
+15. Your farm-ng firmware should remain untouched, so the update order is not important if you are updating both types of firmware.

 **AMIGA mounted**